FelixWaigner/SmartTourism/README.md

 # MalanGo

-The finalised submission for the lecture Global Software Engineering at the TH Nürnberg.
+The finalized submission for the lecture Global Software Engineering at the TH Nürnberg.

-A prototype for a tourism platform was developed for the government of the city of malang in indonesia.
+A prototype for a tourism platform was developed for the government of the city of Malang in Indonesia.

 The focus here was on collaboration in intercultural and global teams.
 The team consisted of: